-International Medical Corps is partnering with our colleague INGO Medecins Sans Frontieres, the West African Health Organization, the West African Taskforce for Emerging and Re-emerging Infection (WATER), Oxford University, the Welcome Trust and the World Health Organization as co-founders and steering committee members of the EVD Data Sharing Platform, whose goal is to collect and assure unfettered access to all clinical, laboratory and epidemiological data collected during the 2014–2016 epidemic to strengthen the global response to any future outbreak.
+International Medical Corps is working with Medecins Sans Frontieres, the West African Health Organization, the West African Taskforce for Emerging and Re-emerging Infection (WATER), Oxford University, the Welcome Trust and the World Health Organization as co-founders and steering committee members of the EVD Data Sharing Platform, with the goal of collecting and assuring unfettered access to all clinical, laboratory and epidemiological data collected during the 2014–2016 epidemic, to strengthen the global response to any future outbreak.

 Barriers to Nutrition in Humanitarian Settings

-International Medical Corps’ nutrition and food security technical advisors recently generated analyses to help program staﬀ identify the barriers—and incentives—to engage in behaviors such as breastfeeding, prenatal and postnatal care, consumption of iron-rich foods and dietary diversity.
-The research was conducted three countries: Jordan, Lebanon and Sierra Leone.
-The barrier analysis of infant and young child feeding and maternal nutrition behaviors was carried out
+International Medical Corps’ nutrition and food security technical advisors recently conducted several rapid assessments to help program staﬀ identify the barriers—and incentives—encountered when engaging communities in behavior change, such as breastfeeding, prenatal and postnatal care, consumption of iron-rich foods and dietary diversity.
+The research was conducted in five countries: Jordan, Lebanon, Turkey, Sierra Leone and Syria.

-A cost-of-diet study in Jordan’s Azraq Refugee Camp was designed to understand the extent to which economic poverty and typical dietary habits prevent households and vulnerable individuals from consuming a nutritious diet.
-The study also sought to understand how refugees in settings such as Azraq Camp could meet energy and nutrient requirements using local foods, then use this information to influence nutrition and food security program design.
+A cost of the diet study in Jordan’s Azraq Refugee Camp was designed to understand the extent to which economic poverty and typical dietary habits prevent households and vulnerable individuals from consuming a nutritious diet.
+The study also sought to understand how refugees in settings such as Azraq Camp could meet energy and nutrient requirements using local foods, then use this information to influence nutrition and food-security program design.
 The study examined ways to inform and influence nutrition- and food security-related policy and advocacy processes within Azraq Camp, and in similar protracted camp settings.

 Stunting and Wasting in Children under Two in Kenya